What being organized looks like varies from person to person.

 Start by decluttering your bedroom.
 Empty out all of your drawers, dump out your ‘miscellaneous’ bin and grab that stack of papers from underneath the chair.
 This will give you a better idea of what kind of storage system you need.
 To efficiently organize all the tasks you need to do, make a list of each and every single one of them – however small or insignificant.
 It doesn’t matter what it is, if it needs to be done put it on the list.
 This master list can be stored in a notebook, whiteboard, or even just a dedicated Google doc.

-This part of the process is also known as “ruthlessly prioritizing.”
-Do you really need that magazine from 1994?
-Probably not.
-Haven’t worn that shirt in three years?
-Say goodbye.
-Is one of the items on your to-do list no longer important to you?
-It’s gotta go.
-Some would argue that this is the most challenging part of getting organized because it requires you to be firm, decisive, and clear about your priorities.
+This step is commonly referred to as “ruthlessly prioritizing.”
+Do you need that magazine from 1994?
+Most likely not.
+Haven’t you worn that shirt in three years?
+Time to say goodbye.
+If an item on your to-do list is no longer a priority for you, it’s time to let it go.
+While this may be the most challenging part of getting organized for some people, others find it empowering because it allows them to focus on their priorities.

 - The System

 When you make something a daily habit, you’re more likely to stick with it, even when it’s inconvenient or makes you feel uncomfortable.
 Establishing an organization system will help you automate, and eventually, it will feel unusual to stray from your routine.
 Being organized will become your new reality.

 If you need help staying organized and keeping on top of your deadlines, try using a task management app like Things or Wunderlist.
 You can schedule tasks in advance and set reminders to keep yourself on track.
 Muji and The Container Store are excellent destinations for storage solutions that will help you organize your desk and living spaces.